 Here at Sunset Hosta Farm, we offer six varieties of fragrant hostas.
 They are:

 Blue Hawaii - Coming soon!

 Hostas with thicker substance to their leaves can take more sun as they can absorb and hold more moisture.
 Sum and Substance, Big Daddy and First Frost are great examples of this.
-Conversely, hostas with thinner leaves are more susceptible to sun scald.
+Conversely, hostas with thinner leaves are more susceptible to sun-scald.

-Leaf color plays an important role in answering the question of how much sun a hosta needs for best color and health.
+Leaf color plays an important role in answering the question of how much sun a hosta needs for the best color and health.

 Blue hostas require the most protection from the sun because the blue color is actually a waxy coating on the top and or bottom side of the leaves.
 The leaves are actually a shade of green, but the waxy coating makes them appear those great shades of blue.